 It’s also a bit of a suntrap – something you can make the most of when stopping at one of the 60 cosy mountain huts for a hot chocolate or a snack.

-The après-ski activities are as varied as the skiing from curling to alpine rollercoasters, tobogganing and watching ice hockey matches.
+The après-ski activities are as varied as skiing from curling to alpine rollercoasters, tobogganing and watching ice hockey matches.

 And you won’t need to worry about keeping parents up-to-date – there is free WiFi throughout the ski area, so you can update your Twitter, Facebook or Instagram feed as you go!